Aidoku/Website/content/help/faq/_index.md

 ## Sources
 ### General
-#### What are some recommended extensions?
-What source is the best?
-What is the replacement for source X?
-Where to read manga Y?
+#### What are some recommended sources?
+Which source is the best?
+Where do I read manga X?
 Aidoku does not endorse or recommend any manga sources, and users are encouraged to spend some time trying out a few sources themselves and find out what works best for them.

 {% block(type="info") %}
-Aidoku does not host any content, nor is Aidoku responsible for any sources that are slow, down, missing chapters, or subpar image quality.
+Aidoku does not host any content, nor is Aidoku responsible for any sources that are slow, down, missing chapters, or have subpar image quality.
 {% end %}

 #### Is source X down?